Arithmetic diagonal cycles on unitary Shimura varieties: Global integral models

-Note that in the last assertion of this theorem, in the case that $\bm$ is not identically zero, we are implicitly appealing to the definitions in Remarks \ref{leveloffv0}, \ref{leveloffv0drinfeld}, and \ref{leveloffv0AT}.
+Note that in the last assertion of this theorem, in the case that $\bm$ is not identically zero, we are implicitly allowing smaller open compact subgroups of $K_p$ in these subsections (this is what is meant by `variants').
 We analogously define the DM stacks $\CM_{K_{\wt H}^\bm}(\wt H)$ and $\CM_{K_{\wtHG}^\bm}(\wtHG)$ over $\Spec O_E$.

-To define embeddings between the stacks we have introduced, we make the same assumptions on the lattices and on $(u,u)$ as in Section \ref{global mod prob trivial level}.
+To define embeddings between the stacks we have introduced, we make the same assumptions on the lattices, on $(u,u)$, and on the ramified places of $F_0$ when $n$ is even as after Theorem \ref{globalnolevel} in Section \ref{global mod prob trivial level}.
 When $n$ is odd, we analogously obtain closed embeddings

 When $n$ is even, we analogously obtain a closed embedding

 Also, in all cases we obtain Hecke correspondences for elements $g\in \prod_{v\in \Sigma^{\spl,\Phi}}'(H\times G)(F_{0,v})$ (restricted direct product),